bmmpxf/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

 |hard| Further Possibilities With Labeling
 -------------------------------------------------------------------------------

-We can't cover every option in this course, but be aware that the :guilabel:`Label tool` has many other useful functions.
+We can't cover every option here, but be aware that the :guilabel:`Label tool` has many other useful functions.
 You can set scale-based rendering, alter the rendering priority for labels in a layer, and set every label option using layer attributes.
-You can even set the rotation, XY position, and other properties of a label (if you have attribute fields allocated for the purpose), then edit these properties using the tools adjacent to the main :guilabel:`Label tool`:
+You can even set the rotation, X/Y position, and other properties of a label (if you have attribute fields allocated for the purpose), then edit these properties using the tools adjacent to the main :guilabel:`Label tool`, as represented by the following toolbar buttons:

 |mActionLabeling| |mActionShowPinnedLabels| |mActionPinLabels|
 |mActionShowHideLabels| |mActionMoveLabel| |mActionRotateLabel|
 |mActionChangeLabelProperties|

-(These tools will be active if the required attribute fields exist and you are in edit mode.)
+(These tools will be active if the required attribute fields exist and you are in Edit mode.)

 Feel free to explore more possibilities of the labeling system.